xn-sakina/vrchat-heartio/README.md

 - SQLite data logging for heart rate tracking
 - Web-based graph visualization

-**Note**: Xiaomi bands ≥7 are not compatible with this software.
-Xiaomi bands ≤6 have not been tested.

 ## Quick Start (Recommended)

 For users who prefer a simple setup without development environment, download the pre-built Rust binary from [GitHub Releases](https://github.com/xn-sakina/vrchat-heartio/releases).